-The motherboard has one M.2 slot.
+The X12SPM-TF/-LN4F/-LN6TF motherboard has one M.2 slot.
 M.2 was formerly known as Next Generation Form Factor (NGFF) and serves to replace mini PCIe.
 M.2 allows for a variety of card sizes, increased functionality, and spatial efficiency.
-The M.2 socket on the motherboard supports PCIe 3.0 x4/SATA 3 SSD cards in the 2280 and 22110 form factors.
+The M.2 socket on the motherboard supports either PCIe Gen 3.0 x4 or SATA 3.0 NVMe SSD cards in the 2280 and 22110 form factors.